patrickamsler/ml-notes/readme.md

 ### Bias and Variance in Neural Networks

-Large neural networks are low bias machines, the fit complex functions very well.
+Large neural networks are low bias machines, they fit complex functions very well.
 If Jtrain is high try a larger network.
 If Jcv is high as well try to get more training data.

 A larger neural network will usually do as well or better than a smaller one so long as regularization is chosen correctly.
 But larger networks are more computationally expensive.

+## Machine Learining Development Process

+Iterative process to develop a machine learning model:

+1. Choose architecture (model, data, features)
+2. Train the model
+3. Diagnostics (bias, variance and error analysis)

+### Data Augmentation

+Data augmentation is a technique used to increase the size of the training set by applying transformations to the data.
+It is used to reduce overfitting and improve the generalization of the model.
+E.g. flipping, rotating, scaling, cropping, and changing the brightness of images.

+### Data Synthesis

+Data synthesis is a technique using artificial data inputs to create new data.
+It is used when the training data is limited.
+E.g. generating new images of letters and numbers for OCR.